Tips for Rotating Your Tires

-Regular maintenance can help ensure the long life of your car, and that should include your vehicle’s tires, too.
-Their performance is essential to your car’s ability to move — and stop — efficiently.
+Regular maintenance can help ensure the long life of your car, and that should include rotating your tires on a regular basis.

-In order to make sure that your tires are in good condition and functioning properly, they should to be checked and rotated regularly — typically every 5,000 to 10,000 miles, says Edmunds.
+To help make sure that your tires are in good condition and functioning properly, they should to be checked and rotated regularly — typically every 5,000 to 10,000 miles, says Edmunds.
 Since many manufacturers have different recommendations for tire rotation, consult your owner’s manual for your specific situation.
 It’s also important to know that tires can wear differently depending on their location on your car.
 For example, your front tires work with the steering wheel to turn your car.
 All of the turning and extra friction may result in sections of your tires wearing out at different rates, according to Edmunds.
+Routinely rotating your tires may help them wear more evenly, Cars.com explains.

 In addition, tires can get out of balance, since oftentimes a tire may not be perfectly round or its weight may not be distributed evenly, says Cars.com.
 The result can be uneven wear patterns that could affect the performance of your vehicle.
 By rotating your tires from front to rear or left to right, the wear pattern may even out, helping to extend the life of your tires.